Team Nadia Steiber

 Nadia is professor of Social Stratification and Quantitative Methods at the Department (since 2020) and Fellow at the Institute for Advanced Studies (IHS).
 She is affiliated with the Wittgenstein Centre (for details, see CV).
 Her main areas of research are at the intersection of employment and family research and encompass research on the health implications of life course events.

-Current projects: HypoFam and AKCOVID.
+Current projects: HYPOFAM, FAMREG, and AKCOVID.

 Postdoctoral Researcher